Become more empathetic with AI coaching

 University of Waterloo psychology researchers Allison Kelly and Sydney Waring conducted an experiment to see if a self-compassion exercise would decrease shame and increase treatment motivation for people with anorexia nervosa.

 The intervention involved writing a self-compassionate letter every day for two weeks.
 The results?
-Compared to the control group that did not write self-compassionate letters, the intervention group saw a greater boost in self-compassion and a bigger reduction in shame.
+Compared to the control group which did not write self-compassionate letters, the intervention group saw a greater boost in self-compassion and a bigger reduction in shame.14

 13. Put a human face to the suffering